Papers

 Articles in journals and regular periodicals

-“A permissivist alternative to encroachment” (with Z Quanbeck), forthcoming in Philosophers’ Imprint (show abstract | penultimate draft)
+“A permissivist alternative to encroachment” (with Z Quanbeck), forthcoming in Philosophers’ Imprint (show abstract | penultimate version)

-“What the cluster view can do for you” (with Daniel Fogal), forthcoming in Oxford Studies in Metaethics (show abstract | penultimate draft)
+“What the cluster view can do for you” (with Daniel Fogal), Oxford Studies in Metaethics, 19, 2024 (show abstract | penultimate version | final version)

-“Suspiciously convenient beliefs and the pathologies of (epistemological) ideal theory,” Midwest Studies in Philosophy, 47, 2023 (show abstract | penultimate draft | final version)
+“Suspiciously convenient beliefs and the pathologies of (epistemological) ideal theory,” Midwest Studies in Philosophy, 47, 2023 (show abstract | penultimate version | final version)

 “Compromising with the uncompromising: political disagreement under asymmetric compliance,” Journal of Political Philosophy, 31(3), 2023 (show abstract | final version)